History

 Wismar on the other side is the biggest, well-kept Hanseatic city in the southern Baltic Sea area.

 2003 Germany's longest waterside promenade in Kuehlungsborn is reopened to the public after extensive restoration and redevelopment.
-It is more than 3 kilometres long.
+It is more than 4,5 kilometres long.

-July 2006 Diving gondolas in Zinnowitz on the island of Usedom take visitors under the sea.
+July 2006 Diving gondola in Zinnowitz on the island of Usedom take visitors under the sea.
 This worldwide novel prototype is quickly followed by gondolas in Sellin on the island of Ruegen and in the seaside resort of Groemitz in the summers of 2008 and 2009 respectively.

 July 2006 The American President George W. Bush visits the Hanseatic city of Stralsund on invitation of chancellor Angela Merkel.